yonixw/pw-aat-rtl-helpers/README.md

 * V1 video: https://youtu.be/8iviFPeGHVE
 * V2 video: https://youtu.be/vCE0FErUbcg
-* AAT - Editing MDT and  Unity3d Files/Assets -  https://youtu.be/_00Y8i4UNI4
+* AAT - Editing MDT and  Unity3d Files/Assets -  https://youtu.be/_00Y8i4UNI4 (PDF is PNG or Photoshop... sorry it was 3am)